Arjun Singh (Congress politician): Other controversies

 After the Mumbai train bombings of 2006, he reportedly quoted at a Cabinet meeting the statements of a former judge of the Maharashtra High Court that an earlier attempt on the headquarters of the Hindu revivalist Rashtriya Swayamsevak Sangh in Nagpur had been a plot set into motion by the Sangh itself.
-This followed his denouncement of the Ekal Vidyalayas, one-teacher schools run for the benefit of the tribals of India by the Vishwa Hindu Parishad., as communal.
+This followed his denouncement of the Ekal Vidyalayas, one-teacher schools run for the benefit of the tribals of India by the Vishwa Hindu Parishad, as communal.

 A case under the Anti-Dowry Act was registered against Arjun Singh in 2007.
 The then Uttar Pradesh government had decided to seek CBI inquiry into dowry harassment case.

 Arjun Singh was accused of irregularities and corruption in the grant of "Deemed University" status to private for-profit educational institutions which did not meet requisite educational standards, during his tenure as Minister for Human Resources Development.
 The Government of India initiated proceedings to repeal the "Deemed University" status of 44 such institutions in January 2010.

 Death

 Singh died on 4 March 2011, at the age of 80.
-He had been admitted in Delhi's All India Institute of Medical Sciences with chest pain and neurological problems, and died of a heart attack.
+He had been admitted to Delhi's All India Institute of Medical Sciences with chest pain and neurological problems, and died of a heart attack.
 He was cremated at his home town of Churhat.